The young protagonist of our story.

 - Took a Level in Badass: Halfway through the movie when he gets a Training Montage from Captain Shakespeare and his crew.

 - What Measure Is a Non-Human?: One can only assume the otherwise sweet and considerate Tristan forces injured Yvaine to walk on her bad leg just so he can give her as a present to his crush because she's a star, therefor not worthy of the same kindness as he gives other human beings.
 Either way, he sees the error of his ways (and does intend to give her the remains of the Babylon candle to get home, which only has one use left, rather than just using it to zap them back to Wall and leave her to swing in the wind).

 - Break the Cutie: When she thinks Tristain left her for Victoria the morning after they slept together.

 - Deadpan Snarker: For a star who spent most of her life by herself in the sky, she sure can be quite snarky.

 - Defrosting Ice Queen: Initially is very cold and rude to Tristan —considering they met when he chained her up and forced her to walk a good number of miles on her injured leg just so he could present her to his crush, it's kind of hard to blame her for not liking him at first—, but eventually warms up to him and even falls in love with him.

 - Fish out of Water: She is quite naïve and not exactly well-versed in human behaviour; for example she has no idea what a massage is.
 Justified in that stars can only watch from a distance; they can't hear or interact with earthlings.

-- Fountain of Youth: Anyone who consumes the heart of a star gets extra years added to their life.
+- Fountain of Youth: Anyone who consumes the heart of a star is restored to their youth along with everlasting life.
 The happier the star when killed, the more years added.

 - Not a Morning Person: Or a day person, really.
 Stars come out at night.